gvwilson/thirdbit/src/fiction/santas/index.md

 The fan grill set into the closet's back wall was right where Zubi had said it would be.
-After a bit of pointing and miming, they stacked some boxes to stand on, undid the screws holding the grill in place using Finner's scrap of veneer, and wrestled the fan out of its hole.
+After a bit of pointing and miming, they stacked some boxes to stand on and undid the screws holding the grill in place using Finner's scrap of veneer.

+It took them a moment to wrestle the fan out of its hole.
 "You sure you'll fit?"
 Zubi asked.